-During every battle on Earth, Odin would pick the warriors who would die and join him in Valhalla.
-The Valkyries - female warriors on horseback, who wore armour and carried spears and shields - were tasked with leading Odin’s chosen warriors to Valhalla.
+The Valkyries – female warriors on horseback who wore armour and carried spears and shields – were tasked with leading Odin’s chosen warriors to Valhalla.
 The Vikings believed the Northern Lights illuminating the sky were the reflections of the Valkyries’ armour as they led the warriors to Odin.

 Danger in the lights?

-For the Sámi, the indigenous Finno-Ugric people, the lights didn’t tell stories of heroism and bravery; instead, they were to be feared and respected in equal measure.
+For the Sámi, the indigenous Finno-Ugric people of northern Scandinavia, the lights didn’t tell stories of heroism and bravery; instead, they were to be feared and respected in equal measure.
 The appearance of the Northern Lights was a bad omen.

 Mythical fire foxes

-In Finland, the name for the Northern Lights is revontulet, literally translated as ‘fire fox’.
-The name comes from the rather beautiful myth that Arctic foxes produced the Aurora.
-These fire foxes would run through the sky so fast that when their large, furry tails brushed against the mountains, they created sparks that lit up the sky.
+In Finland, the Northern Lights are known as ‘revontulet’, which can be literally translated as ‘fire fox’.
+The name comes from the rather beautiful myth that Arctic foxes were responsible for creating the aurora.
+They would run through the sky so fast that when their large, furry tails brushed against the mountains, they created sparks that lit up the sky.

 A similar version of this story tells that as the fire foxes ran, their tails swept snowflakes up into the sky, which caught the moonlight and created the Northern Lights.
-This version would have also helped explain to the people why the lights were only visible in winter, as there is no snowfall in the summer months.
+This would have also helped explain why the lights were visible only in winter, as there is no snowfall in the summer months.

-In Icelandic folklore, they believed the Northern Lights helped to ease the pain of childbirth, but pregnant women were not to look directly at them or their child would be born cross-eyed.
+In Icelandic folklore, the Northern Lights were thought to help ease the pain of childbirth, but pregnant women were not to look directly at them or their child would be born cross-eyed.

 North American myths and legends

-The Inuits of northern Greenland believed the lights were the spirits of the dead playing celestial games with a walrus skull, while other local Inuit communities believed walruses were playing games with a human skull.
+The Inuits of northern Greenland believed the lights were the spirits of the dead playing celestial games with a walrus skull, though other local Inuit communities believed it was the walruses playing games with a human skull.